roninbar/ip-tcp-http/README.md

 -   Modern operating systems support _multitasking_: running more than one program at the same time.
 -   A _process_ is an isolated execution environment in which the OS runs each program.
-    -   You can think of a process as a kind of "bubble" that the OS inflates around the application's code and data, isolating it from the rest of the software running on the computer at the same time.
+    -   You can think of a process as a kind of "bubble" that the OS inflates around the application's code and data, isolating them from the rest of the software running on the computer at the same time.
 -   The process gives the application code the illusion that it the only program running on the computer.
+-   An application running inside a process can't accidentally damage another application by changing its memory.
 -   If an application crashes, it doesn't crash the whole system.
 -   Processes can communicate with each other using _inter-process communication_ (IPC) mechanisms, including:
     -   Shared memory